Ultimate Guide to Playa del Carmen, Mexico

 Hijos de la Tostada

 Hijos de la Tostada, as the name indicates, serves tostadas.
 Similar to Los Aguachiles, it focuses mostly on seafood.
-You can get them traditional with raw seafood, or more western style with a fried ingredient on top.
+You can get them traditional with raw seafood, or more Western style with a fried ingredient on top.

 Ask the bartender for a Chapulin cocktail – it’s weird, but you won’t regret it!